paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 ## § 1341.
 Termination of single-employer plans
 **(a) General rules governing single-employer plan terminations**

-(1) **Exclusive means of plan termination** — Except in the case of a termination for which proceedings are otherwise instituted by the corporation as provided in [section 1342 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1342), a single-employer plan may be terminated only in a standard termination under subsection (b) of this section or a distress termination under subsection (c) of this section.
+(1) **Exclusive means of plan termination** — Except in the case of a termination for which proceedings are otherwise instituted by the corporation as provided in [section 1342 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1342), a single-employer plan may be terminated only in a standard termination under subsection (b) or a distress termination under subsection (c).

-(2) **60-day notice of intent to terminate** — Not less than 60 days before the proposed termination date of a standard termination under subsection (b) of this section or a distress termination under subsection (c) of this section, the plan administrator shall provide to each affected party (other than the corporation in the case of a standard termination) a written notice of intent to terminate stating that such termination is intended and the proposed termination date.
+(2) **60-day notice of intent to terminate** — Not less than 60 days before the proposed termination date of a standard termination under subsection (b) or a distress termination under subsection (c), the plan administrator shall provide to each affected party (other than the corporation in the case of a standard termination) a written notice of intent to terminate stating that such termination is intended and the proposed termination date.
 The written notice shall include any related additional information required in regulations of the corporation.

 (3) **Adherence to collective bargaining agreements** — The corporation shall not proceed with a termination of a plan under this section if the termination would violate the terms and conditions of an existing collective bargaining agreement.
 Nothing in the preceding sentence shall be construed as limiting the authority of the corporation to institute proceedings to involuntarily terminate a plan under [section 1342 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1342).